 Your enrolment is your responsibility.
-You must be correctly enrolled by the enrolment deadline each semester.
+You must be correctly enrolled by the enrolment deadline each term.

 1.1.
 How do I enrol in subjects?

-You will be using the Student Portal system to enrol in your units every semester.
+You will be using the Student Portal system to enrol in your units every term.

 You can log onto the Student Portal via https://student.imc.edu.au/.
 Please refer to the Enrolment Guide for a step-by-step guide to enrolling.